 Comprehensive income (loss) consists of two components: net income (loss), and other comprehensive income (loss) ("OCI").
 OCI refers to revenue, expenses, gains and losses that, in conformity with U.S. GAAP, are recorded as in the Company's consolidated statements of stockholders' equity but are excluded from the Company's consolidated statements of operations, and as a result, its net income (loss).
 The Company's OCI consists of foreign currency translation adjustments from its subsidiaries not using the U.S. dollar as their functional currency and unrealized gains and losses on marketable securities classified as available-for-sale, net of taxes.

-The tax effects related to unrealized holding gains (losses) on marketable securities were \$10,000 and \$27,000 for the three and nine months ended September 30, 2017, respectively, and zero for the three and nine months ended September 30, 2016, respectively.
+The tax effects related to unrealized holding gains (losses) on marketable securities were \$55,000 and \$48,000 for the first quarters of 2018 and 2017, respectively.